rafael-alpas/Time-Series-Data-Project/README.md

-# 📈 Deep Learning for Time Series Forecasting: LSTM Network
+# 📈 Time Series Data Project
-Developed a robust predictive model utilizing Long Short-Term Memory (LSTM) networks to forecast seasonal environmental patterns based on historical time-series data.
+Developed a robust predictive model utilizing Long Short-Term Memory (LSTM) networks to forecast seasonal environmental patterns based on the dataset given by the school.

 ## 📌 Project Overview
 This project implements an end-to-end machine learning pipeline for time-series analysis and forecasting.
 It utilizes synthetic data generation to simulate complex seasonal environmental patterns, processes the data through recursive deep learning architectures, and visualizes 30-day future forecasts with high accuracy.